Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 The online application process usually doesn’t require any documentation or signatures and takes only 10 minutes.
 Be prepared to provide:

-You can enroll in Medicare because of ESRD even if you’re still covered by an employer or union group health plan.
-More details on how ESRD Medicare works with other coverage options are provided below.
+You can enroll in Medicare because of ESRD even if you have employer or union group health plan coverage.
+More details on how ESRD Medicare works with other coverage are provided below.

-When you enroll, you’ll also have the option of choosing a Medicare Advantage Plan with drug coverage as an alternative to traditional Medicare, or a stand-alone Part D prescription drug plan if you keep traditional Medicare.
+When you enroll, you’ll also have the option of choosing a Medicare Advantage Plan with drug coverage, or a stand-alone Part D prescription drug plan if you keep traditional Medicare.
 You’ll have the option to change your plan elections each year.

-Since ESRD Medicare doesn’t start right away, you may want to keep your employer or union group health plan, which can help pay for treatments during the three-month waiting period before ESRD Medicare coverage begins.
+Since ESRD Medicare doesn’t start right away, you may want to keep your employer or union plan, which can help pay for treatments during the three-month waiting period before coverage begins.

 ESRD Medicare is unique because of the three-month waiting period before coverage begins and a “30-month coordination period,” which is explained below.
-Medicare.gov provides a helpful resource about ESRD Medicare, and you can contact your State Health Insurance Assistance Program (SHIP) to discuss your coverage options.
+Medicare.gov provides a helpful resource about ESRD Medicare on a national level, and you can contact your State Health Insurance Assistance Program (SHIP) to discuss your options.

 30-month coordination period: